dragos-tudor/backend-security/README.md

 - [DataProtection](/Security.DataProtection/).

 ### Design
-- security services [authentication and authorization services] represent the **security backbone**.
+- security services [authentication and authorization services] represent the **mechanism backbone**.
 - security services [*high-level* functions] act as **security behaviour controllers** and use *low-level* functions.
-- security libraries were written following **FP principles** [pure functions, static methods as first-class citiziens, high-order functions, immutability, data/behaviour separation, *high-level* functions with side-effects].
+- security libraries were written following **FP principles** [pure functions, high-order functions, immutability, data/behaviour separation, static methods/functions as first-class citiziens].
 - DI is used as **thin layer** usually over functional security services [eg. *SignInCookie* have 2 implementations with/without DI services].
-DI services implementations are registred as usual with specific extensions [eg. *AddCookies*, *AddFacebook*].
+DI services implementations are registred as usual with specific method extensions [eg. *AddCookies*, *AddFacebook*].
 - **security mechanism** is based on security services [authentication scheme free-mechanism]:
   - *authentication middleware* receive authentication service [*UseAuthentication* extension].
   - *authorization middleware* receive challenge and forbid services [*UseAuthorization* extension].
   - *oauth callback endpoints* receive signin service [eg. *MapFacebook*].
-- *high-level* functions usually use declarative style and TDA principle [eg. *SignInCookie*].
+- *high-level* functions usually use declarative style and TDA principle [eg. *SignInCookie*]. *High-level* functions, usually impure functions [with side-effects], are built on top of *low-level* functions, usually pure or semi-pure functions [some parameters are changed].
+I named this kind of design *Lego principle*.
 - *low-level* functions usually use imperative style and are one-liners [eg. *IsSecuredCookie*].
 - authentication libraries implement specific authentication services [eg. *AuthenticateCookie*, *SignInCookie*, *ChallengeGoogle*, *AuthenticateFacebook*].
 - authorization library implement authorization services [eg. *Authorize*].

 ### Workflows
-- exists 2 different workflows: local and remote.
+- there are 2 different authentication processes: local and remote.
-- for *local workflow* (cookie/bearer token):
+- *local authenticaiton process* (cookie/bearer token):
   - each request [when use authentication middlware] goes through *authentication func* [eg. *AuthenticateCookie*].
-Based on authorization result middleare set *HttpContext.User* prop.
+Based on authorization result the middleware set *HttpContext.User* prop.
   - then each request [when use authentication middlware] goes through *authorization func* [eg. *Authorize*].
 Based on authorization policies result is decided if the request is allowed, unauthenticated/challenged or unauthorized/forbidden.
   - signin/signout funcs are used on specific endpoints/controller actions implememted by programmer.
-- for *remote workflow* (oauth):
+- *remote authentication process* (oauth):
-  - registered *challenge endpoint* [with eg. MapFacebook] build and send authoriztion request to authorization server.
+  - when called the *challenge endpoint* [registered with eg. MapFacebook] build and send authoriztion request to authorization server.
+  - then the authorization server redirect response to *callback endpoint* [registered with eg. MapFacebook].
+That endpoint receive authorization server response and call *callback func* [eg. *ChallengeFacebook*].
+The *callback func* has 2 steps:
+    - authentication: oauth authentication func [*AuthenticateOAuth*] has 3 substeps:
+      * *PostAuthorize* - validate the authentication code and the request from the authorization server [local].
+      * *ExchangeCodeForTokens* - exchange with the authorization server the authentication code for the access [and refresh] tokens [remote].
+      * *AccessUserInfo* - using access token gets from the authorization server the user informations [remote].
-  - registered *callback endpoint* [with eg. MapFacebook] receive authorization server response and goes through *callback func* [eg. *ChallengeFacebook*] having two steps: authentication and signin.
-After authentication for succedded *AuthenticationResult* signin func is called [eg. *SiginInCookie^, *SignInBearerToken*].
-Signin func is configured on oauth endpoints registration.
+    - signin: after oauth authentication step for succedded *AuthenticationResult* the signin func is called [eg. *SiginInCookie^, *SignInBearerToken*].
+Signin func is set on oauth endpoints registration.
-  - after callback redirection next requests will goes through *local workflow*.
+  - after callback redirection next requests will goes through the *local authentication process*.

 ### Remarks
 - *completely* rewritten authentication mechanism.